rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/fatalityreport/index.md

       CAST(strftime('%Y', MAX(REPORTDATE)) AS INTEGER) AS max_year
     FROM crashes.crashes
   ),

-  -- Yearly counts using the same window logic as the bar chart yearly_counts AS (
+  -- Yearly counts using the month-day window yearly_counts AS (
     SELECT
       CAST(strftime('%Y', REPORTDATE) AS INTEGER) AS yr,